Hallucinogenic plants in Chinese herbals: Xiaojun: species unknown

-The xiaojun (笑菌 (xiàojùn, hsiao-ch'un) "laughing mushroom") refers to fungi recorded in Chinese texts to produce uncontrollable laughter.
+The refers to fungi recorded in Chinese texts to produce uncontrollable laughter.
 It is unknown which specific fungi this describes - some sources erroneously name Gymnopilus junonius, which is only weakly psychoactive, potentially due to it having the misleading name "Laughing gym".
 It is likely that confusion over xiaojun's identity arises from the fact that different historical records are not referring to the same species of mushroom.

 The earliest record of a mushroom that causes uncontrollable laughter appears in Zhang Hua's c.
-290 Bowuzhi compendium of natural wonders, in a context describing two unusual kinds of jùn (菌 "mushroom; fungus") that grow on tree bark.
+290 Bowuzhi compendium of natural wonders, in a context describing two unusual kinds of zhp|p=jùn|c=菌|tr=mushroom; fungus") that grow on tree bark.

 In all the mountain commanderies to the South of the Yangzi, there is a fungus which grows [生菌] throughout the spring and summer on the large trees that have fallen down; it is known as the Zhen [椹 "chopping block (for execution)"].
 If one eats it, it is tasty, but suddenly the poison takes effect and kills the eater. … If one eats fēng (likely Liquidambar) tree growths [生者], they will induce uncontrollable laughter.
 If one drinks "earth sauce" [tǔjiāng 土漿] one will recover.

 The Bencao gangmu records Tao Hongjing's recipe for preparing "earth sauce": "Dig out a pit three chi deep in a place where there is yellow earth.
 Take freshly-drawn water and pour it into the pit, stirring the water so as to make it turbid.
 After a short while, draw off the clear water and use this.
 It is called either 'soil sauce' or 'earth sauce'."
 Hui-lin Li quotes a Chinese-language study of "laughing mushrooms" that this "soil infusion" is the clear liquid after soil is mixed with water and allowed to settle, and an effective antidote for poisons.

 That the laughter produced by this poison has been recorded as being reliably cured by drinking soiled water suggests that the effect being cured is psychological in nature (i.e. not physically poisonous).